ESAIC Advanced Patient Safety Course

-You can download a preliminary programme here.
+You can download a copy of the example programme here.

 The APSC is aimed at all Health care professionals, patients and stakeholders interested in patient safety in acute settings: Intensive Care, Perioperative Care, Anaesthesia, Emergency and other settings where acute patients are treated.

 The format of the live part of the APSC will be based on interactive lectures and 360º video simulated scenarios followed by debriefing

 - Understand a fully integrated vision of the patient safety culture during intensive care and anaesthesia, applicable to all acute settings.